 With last year’s Pixel 3a family, Google cut out quite a few of the high-end specs from the Google Pixel 3 family to keep the devices firmly in the mid-range.
 As such, you shouldn’t expect the Google Pixel 4a and Pixel 4a XL to be flagship powerhouses.
 But that’s kind of the point.

-So far, the only hints on specs we have come from some software sleuthing performed by XDA Developers.
+So far, the earliest hints on specs we have come from some software sleuthing performed by XDA Developers.
 They determined that there are three codenames related to the Pixel 4a series right now: Sunfish, Redfin, and Bramble.
 As usual, all three are fish-related.

 As with the Pixel 3a, you shouldn't expect flagship specs with the Pixel 4a.
 After all, that's kind of the point.